mrunal4/apache-htaccess-auth/README.md

 ---

 Thank you for using it.
-In case of any queries or suggestion feel fre to write back on mrunal4888@gmail.com.
+In case of any queries or suggestion feel free to write back on mrunal4888@gmail.com

 ---